Sort Data in a Visualisation

 Note: The sort option is also available from the tooltip for a header.
 The header tooltip sort option is displayed even when the view contains a table calculation (but not in the header sort option).
 If the view contains a table calculation, this option creates a manual sort based on the data currently in the view.

 - Hover over a field label to bring up the sort icon.

 The sort icon for a field label is slightly different from a header or axis.
-The default option is alphabetical sorting, but there is also a menu where you can choose to sort by a field in the view.
+The default option is alphabetical sorting, but there’s also a menu where you can choose to sort by a field in the view.

-- Click the A-Z icon to sort alphabetically, or open the menu to see a list of fields it is possible to sort by then chose a field.
+- Click the A-Z icon to sort alphabetically.
+Or, click the menu to select a field to sort by.
 The icon switches to the bar icon and you can click to sort.